 Restrict attachments from getting added to incidents that are created from emails

 Just had a customer ask for this last week!
-Instead of doing a Pentaho job to delete small attachments that are email signatures and such, it’s now out of the box functionality.
+Instead of doing a Pentaho job to delete small attachments that are email signatures and such, it’s now the box functionality.
 You can restrict them by name or by file type and size.
 It’s done under Email Conversation settings.

-Two column layout for Service Request forms
+Two-column layout for Service Request forms

-I know this has been a much wanted one since version 3.0 of Self Service was released.
-You can now have two column layouts on your service request forms!
+I know this has been a much-wanted one since version 3.0 of Self-Service was released.
+You can now have two-column layouts on your service request forms!
 From the beta testing, there may be some oddities on where dynamic fields end up, so test it.
 But here’s a sample:

 Dynamic field rendering for “submit a ticket” tickets

 That’s it from here!
-Be sure check out the release notes for other great stuff like self-service tiles by Account . . .
+Be sure to check out the release notes for other great stuff like self-service tiles by Account . . .